Aguttes

 — Grégoire de Thoury

-The Furniture, Sculptures & Art Objects department covers several centuries of artistic creation, including the High Period.
-This specialty encompasses works created between the end of Antiquity and the beginning of the Renaissance.
-It includes furniture (chairs, chests, buffets, wardrobes), statues (virgins, Christs, saints…), and objects (chalices, tin, carved ivory, reliquaries…) from the Middle Ages, the Renaissance, and the 17th century, originating from France, Flanders, the Netherlands, the Germanic countries, the Iberian Peninsula, and Italy.
-These highly attended auctions by our collectors have allowed us to reach international buyers.
-Recently, the department sold an imposing tapestry “Imperial Hunts and Flights” by Emperor Maximilian I in the Forest of Soignes.
+The Furniture, Sculptures & Art Objects department covers several centuries of artistic creation, including the Haute-Époque.
+This specialty includes works created between the end of Antiquity and the beginning of the Renaissance.
+It encompasses furniture (chairs, chests, buffets, armoires), statuary (Virgin, Christ, saints…), and objects (chalices, pewter, carved ivory, reliquaries…) from the Middle Ages, Renaissance, and the 17th century, originating from France, the Flanders, the Netherlands, the Germanic countries, the Iberian Peninsula, and Italy.
+These highly attended auctions attract international buyers.
+Recently, the department sold an impressive tapestry, Hunting and Hawking of Emperor Maximilian I in the Soignes Forest, in a private sale.

-The High Period refers to all furniture and art objects from the Gothic Middle Ages to the 17th century, including the Renaissance.
-This broad typological period embodies a unique taste that can be broken down as follows:
+Haute Époque refers to furniture and art objects from the Gothic Middle Ages to the 17th century, including the Renaissance.
+This broad typological period embodies a singular taste that can be categorized as follows:

-Before the 14th century, it generally involves medieval art, examples of which can be found in auctions through the presence of silverware, Gothic ivories, and rare large chests.
+Before the 14th Century: Generally referred to as medieval art, auction examples include silverware, Gothic ivories, and rare large chests.

-The 14th century saw the development of the Marian cult, at the heart of medieval piety, often illustrated in our High Period auctions by statues representing the Virgin Mary.
-These High Period Virgins can be from Champagne, Lorraine, or Burgundy, and the pre-auction expertise precisely determines the sculpture’s entire history and value.
-Rare furniture also appeared during this period.
+14th Century: The development of Marian devotion, central to medieval piety, is often illustrated by statues of the Virgin Mary in Haute Époque sales.
+These statues may be from Champagne, Lorraine, or Burgundy, with the auction expertise precisely determining their history and value.
+Rare furniture also appears during this period.

-Although considered to end in the 17th century, the High Period typology also includes in our auction catalogs religious sculpture art objects, wooden works depicting holy figures such as the Virgin Mary, Saint Mary Magdalene, or Saint Catherine; as well as numerous Christian devotion objects such as under-glass objects, gilded wooden candlesticks, and brass items.
+Though considered to end in the 17th century, the Haute Époque typology in our auction catalogs also includes religious sculptures, wooden works depicting saints like the Virgin Mary, Saint Mary Magdalene, and Saint Catherine, as well as many Christian devotional objects such as gilt-wood candlesticks and under-glass paintings.

-Our specialist is available to appraise your assets and provide you with professional expertise and advice for selling or investing.
-Discover our sales calendar and our offices.
+Our specialist is available to appraise your items, providing professional expertise and advice on sales or investments.
+Discover our auction calendar and offices.

 Results